zms-publishing/ZMS/docs/develop_intro_en.md

 ```
 ![Install VSCode](images/develop_vscode_install.gif)

+After completing the standard installation of VSCode at least two helpful **extensions** should be added:

+1. [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for syntax highlighting and debugging Python code
+2. [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for getting SSH-connections to  remote servers, VMs or the Sublinux on your Windows 10 machine.

-ZMS contains a basic set of customizable VSCode JSON config files for the workspace and for running Zope/ZMS in the debugging mode:
+The [ZMS code repository](https://github.com/zms-publishing/ZMS5/) contains a basic set of customizable VSCode JSON config files for the workspace and for running Zope/ZMS in the debugging mode:
 ```
 .vscode
 	ZMS5.code-workspace